derekdeming/MLOPs_Azure/README.md

 # Azure MLOps (v2)

-Welcome to the MLOps (v2) solution accelerator repository!
 This project is intended to serve as *the* starting point for MLOps implementation in Azure.

 MLOps is a set of repeatable, automated, and collaborative workflows with best practices that empower teams of ML professionals to quickly and easily get their machine learning models deployed into production.
 You can learn more about MLOps here: